paulmcauley/classikstyles-icons/README.md

-# Classik-with-circle-highlight Icons
+# Redmond-with-circle-highlight Icons

 ## Introduction

-Classik-with-circle-highlight Icons is a freedesktop.org compatible icon theme subset.
-It inherits the KDE Breeze Icons theme, except has modified titlebar buttons to match the Classik button icon style with Circle button highlight style.
+Redmond-with-circle-highlight Icons is a freedesktop.org compatible icon theme subset.
+It inherits the KDE Breeze Icons theme, except has modified titlebar buttons to match the Redmond button icon style with Circle button highlight style.

-This is designed to match https://github.com/paulmcauley/classikstyles or https://www.pling.com/p/1367676/
+This is designed to match https://github.com/paulmcauley/classikstyles

 ## Guidelines